 Let’s take a closer look at the first pair of sentences, “Monkeys adore bananas” and “Bananas are adored by monkeys.”
 The active sentence consists of monkeys (subject) + adore (verb) + bananas (object).
 The passive sentence consists of bananas (object) + are adored (a form of to be plus the past participle adored) + by (preposition) + monkeys (subject).
 Making the sentence passive flipped the structure and necessitated the preposition by.
 In fact, all three of the transformed sentences above required the addition of by.

-There is no question that using the active voice conveys a strong, clear tone and that the passive voice is subtler and weaker.
+Using the active voice conveys a strong, clear tone and the passive voice is subtler and weaker.
 Here’s some good advice: don’t use the passive voice just because you think it sounds a bit fancier than the active voice.

 That said, there are times the passive voice is useful and called for.
 Take “The squirrel was chased by the dog,” for example.
 That sentence construction would be helpful if the squirrel were the focus of your writing and not the dog.

-A good rule of thumb is to try to put the majority of your sentences in the active voice.
-This is especially true in business.
+A good rule of thumb is to try to put the majority of your sentences in the active voice, unless you truly can’t write your sentence in any other way.

 Here is an example of a business communication that could be strengthened by abandoning the passive voice.